Ria de Vigo (Rias Baixas)

 Wend your way to the preserved fishing village of Combarro...

 Admire the famous view of its horreos (grain stores) lined up in perfect formation overlooking the banks of the Ria of Pontevedra.
 An enchanting village and now preserved as a National Heritage Centre.

 Make time to visit the beautiful city of Santiago de Compostela...

 The jewel of Galicia where, for more than 1000 years, pilgrims have gathered from all over Europe.
 Visit the impressive cathedral, the Plaza del Obradoiro and the old pilgrims' hospital, now a luxurious Parador.

-surrounded by 100 year old trees and set in magnificient grounds which contain many rare species of plants, including Camelias which thrive in the is part of Galicia.
+Including Camelias which thrive in this part of Galicia.
 This imposing castle, with drawbridge, portcullis and well preserved walls, has spectacular views from the battlements.
 Take a picnic or enjoy a meal in the adjoining hotel.